Peekskill, New York: Post-Revolution

 Peekskill was the landing point of a fragment of the Peekskill Meteorite, just before midnight on October 9, 1992.
-The meteoric trail was recorded on film by at least sixteen individuals.
+At least 16 people recorded the meteoric trail on film.
 This was only the fourth meteorite in history for which an exact orbit is known.
-The rock had a mass of 27.7 lb and punched through the trunk of Peekskill resident's automobile upon impact.
+The rock had a mass of 27.7 lb and punched through the trunk of a Peekskill resident's automobile upon impact.

 The Peekskill Evening Star and the Peekskill Highland Democrat were two of the city's daily newspapers through much of the city's history.
-The Evening Star published under various mastheads from the 19th century on, and as the Evening Star from 1939 until 1985 when the paper folded into what would become the nexus of the Journal News, a conglomeration of local papers from throughout Westchester County.
-The Journal News focused more on statewide and New York City issues, however, which led to the founding of the Peekskill Herald in 1986.
-Although numerous prominent citizens came together to try to keep the paper afloat after a series of New York Times articles about the paper's foundering fiscal situation, it folded in 2005, being replaced by the Peekskill Daily in 2009.
+The Evening Star published under various mastheads from the 19th century on, and as the Evening Star from 1939 until 1985, when the paper folded into what became the nexus of the Journal News, a conglomeration of local papers throughout Westchester County.
+But the Journal News focused more on statewide and New York City issues, which led to the founding of the Peekskill Herald in 1986.
+Although numerous prominent citizens came together to try to keep the paper afloat after a series of New York Times articles about the paper's foundering fiscal situation, it folded in 2005, replaced by the Peekskill Daily in 2009.

-The Centennial Firehouse, built in 1890, was located under a U.S. Route 9 bridge.
-During the original construction of the bridge in 1932 part of the roof of the firehouse was removed.
+The Centennial Firehouse, built in 1890, was under a U.S. Route 9 bridge.
+During the bridge's original construction in 1932, part of the roof of the firehouse was removed.
 As part of a 2008 highway reconstruction project it was to be relocated to a new historic district.
 The city spent $150,000 in grant money in preparing the building.
 Unfortunately a mechanical failure during a turn caused the building to collapse.

-In 1984, Richard E. Jackson would become Peekskill's first African American mayor.
+In 1984, Richard E. Jackson became Peekskill's first African American mayor.